rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ```

 <span class="caption">Listing 10-20: A `main` function that calls the `longest`
-function to find the longest of two string slices</span>
+function to find the longer of two string slices</span>

 Note that we want the function to take string slices, which are references,
 because we don’t want the `longest` function to take ownership of its